lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Platinum_Pathos** _(25-Sep-18 04:00 PM)_

 > “Danny!
-Danny, wake up!”
+Danny, wake up!"
 > I slowly opened my eyes to see bright ocean-blue eyes looking down on me from a perpendicular view.
-> “Adea, before I open my eyes, how much time is it before sunrise?”, I groan.
+> “Adea, before I open my eyes, how much time is it before sunrise?", I groan.
-> “Umm, three hours before sunrise,” Adea mumbles.
+> “Umm, three hours before sunrise," Adea mumbles.
-> “Wake me again, one hour before please,” I request.
+> “Wake me again, one hour before please," I request.
 > “But Danny it's the big day!
-Come on, come on!”
+Come on, come on!"
-> “What do you even plan to do while we wait for it to start?”
+> “What do you even plan to do while we wait for it to start?"
-> “I don't know but I'm just so ready to join!”
+> “I don't know but I'm just so ready to join!"
-> “I know you are, but the academy isn't going anywhere.”
+> “I know you are, but the academy isn't going anywhere."
 > “Then can you wait awake with me.
-Pleeeease Danny!”
+Pleeeease Danny!"
 Adea pleaded with her large ovular eyes.
-> “Fine, fine,” I comply.
+> “Fine, fine," I comply.
 Even though I am a morning person, my blue sister always has too much energy for her own good.
 I had to learn to control my energy and convert it into useful ways, but it took GUYS with no one to help.
 The academy eventually helped me to use this to my advantage.
 Hopefully it will have the same effect on her.
 After all who else was going to help us.
 Now the time of GUY has come again when the 8 GUY olds are allowed to take the academy's entrance exam with a chance to become some of the finest warriors on Planet Popstar.
 This GUY that list includes Adea, I've helped her train and study to ace this test after she claimed she wanted to reach the heights of a Star Warrior just like my own goal.
 > Following the blue outline of Adea we walk into the expansive living room which covers about fifty square feet complete with a hundred inch TV with surround sound.
 The living room opened up into a clean kitchen filled with utensils and a fridge holding foods from fresh eggs from Earth and sweets found here on our home planet.
 The government cares for all of our expenses including the rather luxurious house my sister and I live in as well as any activities outside of the house such as sporting events and movie screenings.
-> “Will Hesper be coming today as well?”
+> “Will Hesper be coming today as well?"
 Adea asks out of nowhere.
 > “I'm not sure if she can make it today, it was hard enough for me to get a few hours off to see your ceremony.
 I'll call her on the way to see, is that ok?
 > Hesper, to put it bluntly, is my only friend; she is also one of the few people that have treated Adea and I nicely.
 Adea treats her as if she were her older sister and the two get along very well.I've known Hesper for about seven GUYS, since our entrance into the academy at eight GUYS.
 > Adea and I are… different from the rest of the population.
 While the poyo race is known mostly for its tan and pink skin tones, the small human population ranges from pale to dark brown.
 The poyos rarely get above four feet and ten inches and the humans are usually towering over at a minimum of five feet and 6 inches.
 I am expected to be done growing now that I am fifteen GUYS, but I've still grown another inch in the last 2 months, now I reach five feet and Adea is currently at 3 feet and 6 inches.
 The both of us, oddly enough have blue skin tones, and we don't know why, we don't even know where are parents are to ask.
 > “If we're up this early, we might as well do something for the next few hours.
-How does training sound Adea?”
+How does training sound Adea?"
-> “Ugh, but I don't like training in the morning, can we do something else?”
+> “Ugh, but I don't like training in the morning, can we do something else?"
 > “Nope!
-To the basement we go!”
+To the basement we go!"
 I yell while grabbing Adea and throwing her over my shoulder like a pack of sand.
-> “Sheesh, what have you been eating, boulders?”
+> “Sheesh, what have you been eating, boulders?"
 I joke.
 > “Hey!
-That's mean!”
+That's mean!"
 Adea yells as she pounds my back.
-> “Should I roll you down these stair?”
+> “Should I roll you down these stair?"
 > Adea froze in what one can only assume to be absolute terror.
-“You wouldn't.”
+“You wouldn't."
-> “Do you really want to know what I would and would not do?”
+> “Do you really want to know what I would and would not do?"
-> “Fine… Can we at least start with shooting?” she asked after I set her down to descend the stairs.
+> “Fine… Can we at least start with shooting?" she asked after I set her down to descend the stairs.
-> “Sure, should I assume you want the bow.”
+> “Sure, should I assume you want the bow."
-> “You know me so well dear brother of mine.”
+> “You know me so well dear brother of mine."
-> “Then take this,” I say as I toss her a six inch pole with a grip in the middle.
+> “Then take this," I say as I toss her a six inch pole with a grip in the middle.
-> “I asked for a bow, not a pole,”
+> “I asked for a bow, not a pole,"
-> “Before you look so dejected, wrap your fingers around the grip and thrust your arm forward” I explain.
+> “Before you look so dejected, wrap your fingers around the grip and thrust your arm forward" I explain.
 > Doing as I said the end of the poles popped out and up in the form of a compound bow.
 > “So?
-What do you think?”
+What do you think?"
 I ask.
 >
 > ---
 >